Aeroverra/StreamDeck-Nest-Control/README.md

 NestControl
 ====
+Special Thanks to naethure for adding support for Heat + Cool

 The Nest Control pluginallows you to integrate your [Google Nest](https://store.google.com/us/category/connected_home?) devices with Stream Deck.
 This integration uses the [Smart Device Management](https://developers.google.com/nest/device-access/api) API and Google’s Cloud Pubsub to efficiently listen for changes in device state or other events.
 See [Supported Devices](https://developers.google.com/nest/device-access/supported-devices) for all devices supported by the SDM API.